sfigg/commercialization-public/docset/design/device-experiences/device-encryption-for-oem.md

 ## Disable device encryption
 OEMs can choose to disable device encryption and instead implement their own encryption technology on a device.
 To disable device encryption:

-- Use an Unattend file and set [PreventDeviceEncryption](https://msdn.microsoft.com/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-securestartup-filterdriver-preventdeviceencryption) to 1).
-See [Use an answer file with Sysprep](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/desktop/use-answer-files-with-sysprep)
+- Use an Unattend file and set [PreventDeviceEncryption](https://msdn.microsoft.com/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-securestartup-filterdriver-preventdeviceencryption) to True.
+See [Use an answer file with Sysprep](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/desktop/use-answer-files-with-sysprep).

 - Update this registry key:
 **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\BitLocker**